Hawaii Locals Want Fewer Tourists But Here’s The Problem

 The Hawaii Tourism Authority’s 2024 Spring Resident Sentiment Survey showed something that should alarm everyone.
 Only 56% of residents now think tourism brings more benefits than problems.
 Back in the day, those numbers were way higher.
 We’re talking historic lows here.

-I'm not talking about some photoshopped social media outrage.
-I'm talking about actual roadblocks on the road to Hana.
+I’m not talking about some photoshopped social media outrage.
+I’m talking about actual roadblocks on the road to Hana.
 Spray-painted messages telling haoles to go home.
-Hand-lettered signs at beaches saying “Tourists can't swim here”.
+Hand-lettered signs at beaches saying “Tourists can’t swim here.”
 The paint was still dripping in the humid air, the smell of anger mixed with salt spray and desperation.

 This isn’t isolated anger from a few people.
 This is years of frustration boiling over like lava finding new channels to flow.

-But here's the thing nobody wants to admit.
+But here’s the thing nobody wants to admit.
 That same industry is slowly crushing the soul of these islands.
-And what I witnessed one morning last summer made me understand just how deep that pain runs…

 Let me tell you about a morning last summer that I’ll never forget.

 I was driving up to the North Shore (because I go early, before the crowds – local knowledge right there).
 Around 6 AM, the air is still cool with that pre-sunrise dampness that makes your skin feel alive.
 I saw a small group of residents holding signs near Haleiwa.
 “Respect Our Home” and “Locals Only” were the polite ones.
-The others… well, they made their point crystal clear.
+The others made their point crystal clear.

-What struck me wasn't the anger.
-I understood that.
-What got me was the exhaustion on their faces – the kind of bone-deep weariness that comes from fighting a battle you know you can't win.
-These weren't young activists looking for attention.
-These were kupuna, middle-aged folks, even some keiki who should've been getting ready for school.
-They were tired.
-Tired of fighting for parking at their own beaches.
-Tired of $9 eggs.
-Tired of watching their kids move to the mainland because they can't afford to live here.
+These weren’t young activists looking for attention.
+These were kupuna, middle-aged folks, even some keiki who should’ve been getting ready for school.
+They were tired of fighting for parking at their own beaches, tired of $9 eggs, tired of watching their kids move to the mainland.

-One of them recognized me.
-We talked story for a bit, her voice cracking with emotion she'd probably been holding back for months.
-She told me her grandson got accepted to UH but couldn't find housing he could afford.
+She told me her grandson got accepted to UH but couldn’t find housing he could afford.
 Meanwhile, the apartment building next to hers?
 Mostly vacation rentals.
 Empty half the year, or filled with tourists paying $300 a night for what locals need as actual homes.

 That’s when it hit me.
 This isn’t about hating tourists as people.
 It’s about watching your home disappear while everyone tells you to smile and be grateful for the “economic opportunities.”